mrlhansen/idrac_exporter/README.md

         replacement: exporter:9348
 ```

-You can also use the service discovery mechanism in Promtheus to automatically discover all the targets configured in the configuration file for the exporter.
+You can also use the service discovery mechanism in Prometheus to automatically discover all the targets configured in the configuration file for the exporter.
 The configuration is quite similar, but instead of static targets we query the discovery endpoint.

 ```yaml
 scrape_configs: